omnistrate/saasbuilder/README.md

     - TTL - Leave as default or as suggested by your DNS provider
     - Proxy Status - DNS only (do not enable proxying)

-- Access your domain and confirm that SaaSBuilder app is not available on your domain.
+- Access your domain and confirm that SaaSBuilder app is now available on your domain.

 ### With Code Customizations